donMichaelL/RubyExamples/README.md

 # RubyExamples
-This repository contains some Ruby Examples
+This repository contains some Ruby Examples From Jessica and John